Autodesk/molecular-design-toolkit/CONTRIBUTING.md

 ## Tips and guidelines

 ### What can I contribute?
 Contributions to this project are encouraged!
+Email the maintainers at `moldesign_maintainers@autodesk.com` to become a contributor.

 If you're interested in getting started, here are some ideas:

 **Tests**: This is one of the easiest ways to get started - see also `moldesign/tests/README.md`